 Introduces the principles of computer programming.
-Emphasis is on the design and teaching of correct well-structured algorithms using appropriate control structures with simple data types and data structures.
-This course satisfies the computer literacy requirement.(F)
+Emphasis is on the design and teaching of correct well-structured algorithms using appropriate control structures with simple data types and data structures.(F,S)

 CMPS 1302.
 Principles of Programming II.
 3-0-3 Units.

-This course continues the development of program design using a modern object-oriented language.
-This course satisfies the computer literacy requirement.(S)
+This course continues the development of program design using a modern object-oriented language.(S)

 CMPS 1371.
-Computing for Scientists and Engineers.
+Computing for Scien & Engineer.
 3-0-3 Units.

 Introduces skills and concepts which are needed to use the computer in scientific and engineering work.
-Topics include design and analysis of algorithms, methods and techniques of scientific computation, and the organization of software.(S)
+Topics include design and analysis of algorithms, methods and techniques of scientific computation, and the organization of software.(F,S)

 CMPS 2313.
 Intro to Software Engineering.
 3-0-3 Units.